longevityframework/longevity/manual/subdomain/shorthand-pools.md

     val subdomain = Subdomain("blogging", EntityTypePool(User))(shorthandPool)

 If you don't supply a `ShorthandPool`, an empty one will be provided for you.
-If you make use of a shorthand that's not in your pool, you won't find out until some time after your `Subdomain` is constructed.
+If you make use of a shorthand that's not in the pool, you won't find out until some time after your `Subdomain` is constructed.
 [We plan to remedy things](https://www.pivotaltracker.com/story/show/99755864) so that these kinds of errors get reported on construction of your `Subdomain` or your `RootEntityType`.
-In the meantime, longevity provides support for you to exercise persistence operations on your `Subdomain`, and this kind of error will be exposed by these tests.
+In the meantime, longevity provides test support to exercise persistence operations on your `Subdomain`, and this kind of error will be exposed by these tests.

-TODO: link to LongevityRepoSpec on "provides support"
+TODO: link to LongevityRepoSpec on "provides test support"

 {% assign prevTitle = "shorthands" %}
 {% assign prevLink = "shorthands.html" %}